“Ah, music ... A magic beyond all we do here!”

 TOP 3 TIPS:

-1) Practice performing.
-Create mock performances for family, friends, or record yourself.
+It's a different mindset!
+Start with mock performances for family and friends, or record yourself.
 Play your music in lots of different settings: home, school, your lesson, and on a stage.
-The more you practice performing, the better you’ll get at playing your piece confidently when you’re in the spotlight!
+The goal is to learn about yourself when you're under pressure or in front of people:

 2) Focus on the details.
 Your performance practice should include all the things you’ll do in a real performance: walking on and off the stage, bowing, adjusting the bench, breathing & preparing, playing without stopping, bowing, and walking again.
 These are things we don’t always do in everyday practice, so it’s easy to forget or feel insecure about doing them on stage.
 Make it a point to practice a few times in the concert attire you’ll wear for the real performance.
 Practicing everything exactly like a real performance will ensure that you look your best AND feel your best from the second you step in front of an audience!

 3) Test your memory.
-Our focus and concentration really get put to the test when we’re under pressure.
+Our focus and concentration really get a work out when we’re under pressure.
 To make sure that your memorization of the music is secure, create memory tests in the weeks before the performance: test hands alone from memory; divide your music into sections and memorize important “landmarks” or “starting points” that you can aim for or jump to if you get lost.
 Ask another person to attempt to distract you while you play, and see if you can keep playing no matter what!
-There are lots of other memory strategies you can try … come to the Piano Performance Workshops to learn more!
+Spend some time visualizing your music and yourself playing - can you see, hear, and feel the music in detail?
+The more you test yourself, the more confident you'll be that you can trust yourself under pressure.
+There are many other memory strategies to try … learn more in my Piano Performance Workshops!